-You can also select to monitor insights by a sentiment.
-It will help you see the sentiment distribution and define the outbreaks of negative brand mentions over a defined period of time.
+You can also select to monitor insights by sentiment.
+It will help you see the sentiment distribution and define the outbreaks of negative brand mentions over the specified time.
 You can easily track the audience’s reaction (sentiment) to your newly launched campaign or event and incorporate immediate changes if needed.

 Identify trending topics of negative brand discussions